Constitution of the New Zealand Buddhist Council Incorporated

 e.
 A Member or Supporter expelled by the Executive Committee may, within fourteen (14) days, give written notice of appeal to the Secretary.
 The Secretary will then call a Special General Meeting to take place within twenty eight (28) days of receipt of the notice of appeal.
 If that meeting passes a resolution rescinding the expulsion, the Member or Supporter will be reinstated immediately.

 b.
-Until the first Annual General Meeting of the Society, the initial subscription fee will be $50 per annum for organisations and $10 per annum for individuals.
+Until the first Annual General Meeting of the Society, the initial subscription fee will be $50 per annum for Member organisations and $10 per annum for individual Supporters.

 “General Meeting” refers to both Annual General Meeting and Special General Meeting, unless otherwise specified.

 a.
 The quorum for a General Meeting will be at least ten percent of the Members, represented in person, or by teleconference.

 b.
 At least fourteen (14) days written notification of each General Meeting will be given to Members at the current address for such Members recorded in the register of Members.
 It will be the responsibility of Members to keep the Secretary of the Society informed of their contact details.